iyatan/prezo-drag-drop/README.md

 The project uses Vue 3 and Vite.
 You don't really need to know a lot about Vue to complete this.
 The official Vue docs are quite good if you want to quickly understand how to work with Vue.

-Please do not use any dragging related libaries.
+Please do not use any dragging related libraries.
 If you are having a hard time using Vue and strongly feel that you are more productive in React/something else, use it.

 ## Deliverables